They are Putting Nature First (and are Awarded for it)

 She has crossed thousands of kilometres over the last decade on the Brazilian road network.
 And yes, once, the very thing she is fighting against befell her.
 An owl hit the side window.
 Dead.
 If the window would have been open, she might not have lived to tell the story.

-Biologist Fernanda Abra (32) is handed the Future For Nature Award, as she has been able to prevent many roadkill accidents with exotic wildlife animals, such as maned wolves, pumas, tapirs, giant anteaters and ocelots.
+Biologist Fernanda Abra (32) is handed the Future For Nature Award, as she has been able to prevent many roadkill accidents with wildlife, such as maned wolves, pumas, tapirs, giant anteaters and ocelots.
 Just like thousands of other animals, which have not been stamped on the asphalt.
 The Brazilian road ecologist found her calling when she saw a shocking inventory of a toll road company in her state Sao Paulo.
 Between 2003 and 2013, 28.000 accidents were registered, in which both people and animals were involved.
 Recently, the Brazilian biologist estimated that in the Sao Paulo state alone, 38.000 medium-sized to big mammals are killed on the road every year.

 She became an advocate of overpasses and underpasses.
 Nowadays, she is not alone anymore, but with four colleagues, Abra says.
 That is not a lot in a country with over 200 million inhabitants, the country with the third biggest road network, and the country with the most biodiversity hotspots in the world.
 What makes matters more complicated is that new Brazilian president Bolsonaro wants to cut down more forests to make room for agriculture, livestock, mining and hydropower projects.